geoffembuscad0/Laravel7-CRUD-Sample/README.md

 # ssa-academy-application
-my hands on exercise for applying as a programmer for SSA
+my hands on exercise for applying as a programmer for SSA Web Developer Application.